 Abstract: In accordance with 31 CFR 1022.320, covered financial institutions are required to report suspicious activity and maintain the records for a period of five years.
 Covered financial institutions may satisfy these requirements by using their internal records management system.

 Current Action: Renewal without change to the existing regulations.

-Type of Review: Extension of currently approved reporting requirement.
+Type of Review: Renewal of currently approved reporting requirement.

 Estimated Burden: The administrative burden of 1 hour is assigned to maintain the requirement in force.
 The burden for actual reporting is reflected in OMB Control number 1506-0065.